opea-project/GenAIInfra/helm-charts/codegen/README.md

 Helm chart for deploying CodeGen service.

-CodeGen depends on tgi, refer to tgi for more config details.
+CodeGen depends on LLM microservice, refer to llm-uservice for more config details.

 ## Installing the Chart